NOTE: Effective Fall 2021, the School of Nursing will implement curriculum changes to the

 How can I keep up to date on the upcoming A.S.N. changes?

-Specific program information and upcoming program announcements can be found on our School of Nursing program webpages, the college catalog and the updated Program Guide for 2021-2022.
+Specific program information and upcoming program announcements can be found on our School of Nursing program webpages, the college catalog and the updated Program Guide.
 We also highly encourage that you meet with a Pending Nursing Program Advisor to determine program eligibility.
 A referral can be made with your current assigned Advisor, the virtual Answer Center, or the virtual Advising Center.